About Jeff Koons

 Koons first exhibited The New at the New Museum in New York in 1980.
 He opted to use only a limited combination of different vacuums.
 At the gallery space, Koons had arranged the vacuums vertically and displayed them as if they were in a showroom, with just the simple words the New brandished across the display.

 New Hoover Convertibles Green, Blue; New Hoover Convertibles Green, Blue; Double Decker, 1981-1987

 With this work, Koon’s use of the vacuum cleaner has a considerable significance.
 Through this series, he explores society’s commercialization of new appliances and commodities.
 Basically, he was mocking society for its fascination with new things.
-He was also commenting on the relationship between human beings and their commodities and how these commodities impact human behavior, their thoughts, and their sexuality.
+He also commented on the relationship between human beings and their commodities and how these commodities impact human behavior, thoughts, and sexuality.

 Video: Jeff Koons discusses his series ‘The New’

 Photos: The New

 Jeff Koons – New Hoover Deluxe Shampoo Polishers, New Shelton Wet/Dry 10-gallon Displaced Tripledecker, 1981-87, Shampoo polishers, vacuum cleaner, Plexiglas, and fluorescent tubes, 231.1 × 137.2 × 71.1 cm.